SaxoCatto/BEA-2024-CAN/README.md

 ## Demo

 - Check "Media" folder for some demo videos.
-And I will add a assessment list.
+And the assessment list aka the excel file.
+- The excel file is not 100% correct, for I was doing it hastily.
+Any points are good points here.
 ![ApplicationFrameHost_itfhB8RLAs](https://github.com/user-attachments/assets/98c1d114-1e0b-4161-af49-37e1effe5932)